evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

-If you have the XML for the volume, skip step 2.
-If you do not have XML for the volume, skip step 4.

 NOTE: These steps assume that you have already received a final PDF for the volume that you have cropped, renamed according to FRUS file naming conventions, and uploaded to S3.

 ##  1. Edit Volume Metadata